davidgordon12/FibonacciCalc/README.md

 with;
             int iterations Console.Read();

-If you know whats going on, I would love to know (To lazy to google it).
+If you know whats going on, I would love to know (Too lazy to google it).